chbrown/organist-common/README.md

 Personal library of useful things.

-Run `sbt publish-local` in this directory to "publish" the `org.anist.common` package to the local Ivy/Maven cache, specifically, `~/.ivy2/local/org.anist/common_2.11/0.0.5/...`
+Run `sbt +publish-local` in this directory to "publish" the `org.anist.common` package to the local Ivy/Maven cache, specifically, `~/.ivy2/local/org.anist/common_2.11/0.0.5/...`

+This repository is haphazardly published to [Bintray](https://bintray.com/).
+To publish:

+    sbt +publish

+To install:

+    # Add this to your `build.sbt`:
+    resolvers += Resolver.bintrayRepo("chbrown", "maven")
+    libraryDependencies += "org.anist" %% "common" % "0.0.6"

 ## License